fastlane/docs/docs/getting-started/ios/screenshots.md

 The positive side of this approach is that your screenshots will all be crisp and correctly sized, with readable text.

-### Scaled Screenshots via iTunes Connect
+### Scaled Screenshots via App Store Connect

-iTunes Connect allows you to use one set of screenshots per device type, which will then be scaled to the appropriate size when viewed in the App Store on a user's device.
+App Store Connect allows you to use one set of screenshots per device type, which will then be scaled to the appropriate size when viewed in the App Store on a user's device.

 While this is convenient, this approach has the same problems as the device frame approach: The screenshots don't actually show how the app looks on the user's device.
 It's a valid way to start though, since you can gradually overwrite screenshots for specific languages and devices.